Combinatorial, piecewise-linear, and birational homomesy for products of two chains

-Given a convex compact polytope $\polytope$ in $\R^n$ (we are only concerned with the case $\polytope=\cO(P)$ here but the definition makes sense more generally), we define the {\em piecewise-linear toggle operation} $\phi_i$ ($1 \leq i \leq n$) as the unique map from $\polytope$ to itself whose action on the 1-dimensional fibers of $\polytope$ in the $i$th coordinate direction is the linear map that switches the two endpoints of the fiber.
-That is, given $v = (v_1,\dots,v_n) \in \polytope$, we define
+We begin our discussion of toggling informally; for formal definitions, see Definitions~\ref{def:PLtoggle},~\ref{def:PLrow}, and~\ref{def:PLpro}.
+Given a convex compact polytope $\polytope$ in $\R^{|P|}$ (we are only concerned with the case $\polytope=\cO(P)$ here but the definition makes sense more generally), we define the {\em piecewise-linear toggle operation} $\phi_i$ ($1 \leq i \leq |P|$) as the unique map from $\polytope$ to itself whose action on the 1-dimensional cross-sections of $\polytope$ in the $i$th coordinate direction is the affine map that switches the two endpoints of the cross-section.
+(We sometimes call these cross-sections fibers, e.g.~in our use of the term fiber-toggle below, though this use of the word ``fiber'' should not be confused with the use found in \ref{subsec:posets}.)
+That is, given $v = (v_1,\dots,v_{|P|}) \in \polytope$, we define